SamVerschueren/Take-A-Look-Inside-Web/README.md

 - A desktop version of the website.
 This is used to show general information about the app if you watch the site on a PC.
 - An administration application to add/edit/remove different buildings and movies to the database

-In detail information can be found in readme files in the app folder & in the controllers folder.
+In detail information can be found in readme files in the app folder, views folder & in the controllers folder.

-The structure of the project (except for the app folder) is based on .P, this is an open-source framework made by Sam Verschueren <sam@iRail.be>, it can be found here: https://github.com/SamVerschueren/.P
+The structure of the project (except for the app folder) is based on .P, this is an open-source MVC framework made by Sam Verschueren <sam@iRail.be>, it can be found here: https://github.com/SamVerschueren/.P

 Developed during #iSoc12 by: